Help, Support & Guidance

 At Epiview Headquarters, we have a diverse team that is very knowledgeable because they have either:

-Your local council can provide help if you have a disabled child, which would include:
+Your local council can provide help if you have a child with a disability, which would include:

 Your council has a duty to provide these services under the Children Act 1989.
 Some are free of charge – the council might ask you to contribute to others.